 If you child is referred for a full eye exam:

-• If finances are a concern and you do NOT have insurance or Medicaid, see if you qualify for access to vision care services through Vision Is Priceless, which provides your child with a free eye exam and if prescribed, glasses for just a $15.00 co-pay.
+If finances are a concern and you do NOT have insurance or Medicaid, see if you qualify for access to vision care services through Vision Is Priceless, which provides your child with a free eye exam and if prescribed, glasses.

 Vision Is Priceless wants to make sure EVERY child we screen and refer gets the care they need, so we are always happy to help in any way possible.